TriptiGoyalCodes/E-Com/README.md

 # E-Com
-This is my E-Com Websit.
+This is my E-Com Website.
 <br>
 Made by Tripti Goyal in India with Love and Focus.